Jay R. Ferguson: Biography

 Ferguson was born in Dallas, Texas.
-In 1974, he played Ponyboy Curtis in the television series adaptation of S. E. Hinton's novel The Outsiders.
+In 1990, he played Ponyboy Curtis in the television series adaptation of S. E. Hinton's novel The Outsiders.

 His notable television roles include Taylor Newton in four seasons of the CBS sitcom Evening Shade, Dr. Todd Hooper on Judging Amy, Rich Connelly in the 2005 NBC television series Surface, Agent Warren Russell on the Showtime series Sleeper Cell, Stan Rizzo on the AMC series Mad Men, and as Pat O'Neal, the father of the O'Neal family in the ABC series The Real O'Neals.

 His film roles include Billy in Higher Learning, Elmer Conway in The Killer Inside Me, and Keith Clayton in The Lucky One.

 In 2018, he played Chip Curry in the CBS sitcom Living Biblically.
-Since 2018, he has played Ben Olinsky, the second husband of Darlene Conner (Sara Gilbert) on the ABC sitcom The Conners.
+From 2018 to 2025, he played Ben Olinsky, the second husband of Darlene Conner (Sara Gilbert) on the ABC sitcom The Conners.